-To apply EVC, L2VPN, or VPLS policies to network devices, you must deploy the service request.
+To apply EVC policies to network devices, you must deploy the service request.
 When you deploy a service request, Prime Provisioning compares the device information in the Repository (the Prime Provisioning database) with the current device configuration and generates a configlet.
 Additionally, you can perform various monitoring and auditing tasks on service requests.
 Information about common tasks that apply to all types of Prime Provisioning service requests is provided in Chapter 9, "Managing Service Requests."

-This section covers specific issues related to managing service request tasks for EVC, L2VPN and VPLS services.
+This section covers specific issues related to managing service request tasks for EVC services.